 (1) Your marketing communication integration and content strategy

 (2) Guiding the sales process versus leading it

 First, company decision-makers will continue to take their buying process further into the sales process.
 Your relevant content (digital, social, hard copy, etc.,) will continue to intensify in value – content related to consideration and buying drivers, and the use of your product or service.

 Second, knowledgeable buyers waiting longer to contact you, drives a transition in your sales group – from being a “sales pusher” following a process, to an insight “provider” adding value to the buyers business.
 This study states, your sales group must deliver “pointed insights and evidence that seek to challenge an entrenched point of view among potential customers.”

 I know this perspective can be controversial.
 I am presenting it here to give you a different lens and to challenge you to evaluate your sales process.
 Is it time to recognize that we’re not in control?
 Does closing a sale today involve guiding the buying decision instead of leading it, or facilitating instead of selling?

 Or, to put it another way, the traditional sales process may be obsolete; it is time to follow the buyers’ journey.
 Let us know what you think.

-Contact me at 267.279.9520 to discuss how to implement intent-based leadership in your organization.
+Contact me at 267.279.9520 to discuss your sales process and how it can better drive your business.

 © 2015 David Paul Carter.
 All rights reserved.